Olympus PT-EP14 for the OMD E-M1 Mark II Review

 Choose one which is easily customized to fit snugly around your gear and protect it from drops.

 Rough seas and inclement weather can quickly put your camera gear into situations where unavoidable damage can occur, especially if proper precautions haven’t been taken.

 Divers are already carrying around tens of kilos of gear.
 Hence, it makes sense for underwater photography enthusiasts to reduce the weight and size of cameras and their accessories wherever they can.

 Although the buoyancy of equipment underwater does help to alleviate the weight, there is still the problem of getting to your destination and then into the water.

-Larger systems by their very nature are more cumbersome, not only because of their weight but their size as well.
+By their very nature, Larger systems are more cumbersome, not only because of their weight but their size as well.
 A smaller system will pay dividends in the convenience and portability areas.